tungvn125/Anime/README.md

 - **Genre Management**: Tell us you like "Slice of Life" and "Mecha".
 We won't judge.
 Much.
 This helps the AI give you recommendations that are *chef's kiss*.
 - **Anime Recommendations**: Our recommendation system is so good, you'll wonder if it's reading your mind.
 (It's not.
 Probably.)
 - **Light Novel Search**: For when you want to be *that person* who says, "The book was better."
+ - **Manga Manager**: New feature — search for manga, get simple recommendations, maintain a readlist (add/list).

 ## Installation